Invest in yourself with Financial Education.

 • This workshop is perfect for students who are just beginning their financial journey.
 We will cover the essentials of money management and establishing credit, and you will leave with an action plan to start building your financial future.

-• Key points: 1) Importance of using a monthly spending plan.
+• Key topics: 1) Importance of using a monthly spending plan.
 2) How to establish credit.
 3) Common money mistakes to avoid.
-4) Correctly using a checking and savings account.
-5) Tips for avoiding financial scams.
+4) Tips on saving money.
+5) The power of investing money early.

 Homebuyer Education

-• Buying a home is one of the most important emotional and financial decisions you will make, which is why financial experts recommend taking a home-buyer education course before diving into the purchasing process.
-This workshop will help prepare you with all of the essential information you need to make it a smooth, stress-free and financially sustainable process.
+• Buying a home is one of the most important emotional and financial decisions you will make.
+This is why financial experts recommend taking a homebuyer education course before diving into the purchasing process.
+This workshop will help prepare you with all of the essential information you need to make it a smooth, stress-free, and financially sustainable process.

 Using Technology for Financial Success